 Overview of American Airlines’ Safety Record

-American Airlines has a long and storied history in aviation, having been founded in 1930.
-Over the decades, it has built a reputation as one of the largest airlines in the world, operating a vast network of domestic and international flights.
-In terms of safety, American Airlines has experienced its share of incidents, but it has also made significant improvements in its safety protocols and operational practices.
+Founded in 1930, American Airlines has a long history in aviation.
+It operates a massive network of domestic and international flights.
+The airline has faced its share of incidents, but it has also made major improvements to its safety protocols.

-The airline’s safety record includes notable accidents, such as the tragic crash of Flight 191 in 1979, which remains one of the deadliest aviation disasters in U.S. history.
-However, since then, American Airlines has implemented numerous safety measures that have contributed to a marked decline in accidents.
+Its record includes notable accidents, like the tragic crash of Flight 191 in 1979 (Chicago-O’Hare).
+This remains one of the deadliest aviation disasters in U.S. history (NTSB Investigation DCA79AA017, event date 1979-05-25).
+Since then, American Airlines has added new safety measures that helped lower accident rates.

 Analysis of Delta Airlines’ Safety Performance

-Delta Airlines is another major player in the U.S. aviation market, known for its extensive route network and commitment to customer service.
-Founded in 1924, Delta has established itself as a leader in airline safety through its proactive approach to risk management and operational excellence.
+Delta Airlines is another major player, known for its large route network.
+Founded in 1924, Delta leads in airline safety by taking a proactive approach to risk management.

 Examination of United Airlines’ Safety History